Garsia--Remmel $q$-rook numbers are not always unimodal

 By \eqref{eq:full rank}, we have $R_2(\langle 10, 9\rangle; q) = ([9]_q)^2$, while the various instances of $R_1$ can be computed from \eqref{eq:rank 1}.
 Plugging these values in and simplifying produces

 which is manifestly non-unimodal. \end{proof}

-\begin{remark} The example in Proposition~\ref{main prop} is the smallest partition that has a non-unimodal $q$-rook number: we checked by exhaustive computation (carried out in Sage \cite{sagemath}, implemented with the simple recursion \eqref{eq:recurrence}) that if $|\lambda| \leq 24$, then the $q$-rook number $R_k(\lambda; q)$ is unimodal for all $k$.
-The only other partitions of size $25$ with a nonunimodal $q$-rook number are rook-equivalent to $\langle 10, 9, 3, 2, 1\rangle$.
-For larger $n$, the number of partitions of $n$ with non-unimodal $q$-rook number in rank $2$ grows steadily; for example, there are $67$ rook-equivalence classes of partitions of size $40$ with $R_2$ non-unimodal (out of $1113$ total classes). \end{remark}
+\begin{remark} The example in Proposition~\ref{main prop} is the smallest partition that has a non-unimodal $q$-rook number: we checked by exhaustive computation (carried out in {\tt Sage} \cite{sagemath}, implemented with the simple recursion \eqref{eq:recurrence}, with base case $R_0(\lambda; q)=q^{|\lambda|}$) that if $|\lambda| \leq 24$, then the $q$-rook number $R_k(\lambda; q)$ is unimodal for all $k$.
+The only other partitions of size $25$ with a non-unimodal $q$-rook number are rook equivalent to $\langle 10, 9, 3, 2, 1\rangle$.
+For larger $n$, the number of partitions of $n$ with non-unimodal $q$-rook number in rank $2$ grows steadily; for example, there are $67$ rook equivalence classes of partitions of size $40$ with $R_2$ non-unimodal (out of $1113$ total classes). \end{remark}

-\begin{remark} We record here the results of some further computational experiments: \begin{itemize} \item The smallest partitions $\lambda$ for which $R_3(\lambda; q)$ is not unimodal are $\langle 14, 13, 5, 4, 3, 2, 1 \rangle$, of size $42$, and the partitions rook-equivalent to it.
-These partitions are also non-unimodal in rank $2$. \item The partitions $\lambda$ of size $43$ for which $R_3(\lambda; q)$ is not unimodal are $\langle 16, 12, 5, 4, 3, 2, 1 \rangle$ and the partitions rook-equivalent to it.
-These partitions \emph{are} unimodal in rank $2$. \item There are no Ferrers boards of size $\leq 70$ that have nonunimodal $q$-rook number in rank $4$. \end{itemize} It seems reasonable to guess that the failure to find an example of non-unimodality in rank $4$ is simply that the smallest examples have size larger than $70$, and furthermore to conjecture that for each integer $k > 1$, there is some partition $\lambda$ for which $R_k(\lambda; q)$ is not unimodal.
+\begin{remark} We record here the results of some further computational experiments: \begin{itemize} \item The smallest partitions $\lambda$ for which $R_3(\lambda; q)$ is not unimodal are $\langle 14, 13, 5, 4, 3, 2, 1 \rangle$, of size $42$, and the partitions rook equivalent to it.
+These partitions are also non-unimodal in rank $2$. \item The partitions $\lambda$ of size $43$ for which $R_3(\lambda; q)$ is not unimodal are $\langle 16, 12, 5, 4, 3, 2, 1 \rangle$ and the partitions rook equivalent to it.
+These partitions \emph{are} unimodal in rank $2$. \item The smallest partitions $\lambda$ for which $R_4(\lambda;q)$ is not unimodal are $\langle 31, 17, 16, 5, 4, 3, 2\rangle$, of size $78$, and the partitions rook equivalent to it.
+These partitions are also non-unimodal in rank $2$ but are unimodal in rank $3$. \item For the partition $\langle 69, 67, 65, 10, 9, 7, 6, 5, 4, 3, 2\rangle$ of size $247$, $R_5(\lambda; q)$ is not unimodal.
+This partition was found doing an exploratory search with code written with the help of {\tt Gemini} \cite{gemini}.
+We have no reason to believe this is a minimum-size example, but we have not found a smaller one.
+See Table~\ref{table: non-unimodal examples} for similar non-unimodal examples for $k=6,7,8,9,10$.
+The code for these explorations is available on the {\tt arXiv} as an ancillary file and a website with a visualization tool for $q$-rook numbers is available at \url{https://ahmorales.math.uqam.ca/Animations/qrooks.html}. \end{itemize}